About the SOS Africa Charity

 It began as a small project, but with the help of the local Somerset community and our sponsors across the world, SOS Africa has grown from strength to strength, and now has fully-established offices in both the UK and South Africa.
 SOS Africa’s strength is that it is a family-run charity with a personal approach to child sponsorship; sponsors, donors and fundraisers can always contact Matt directly in our UK office for updates and information.

-Throughout our two areas of support in Mafikeng and the Western Cape, each SOS Africa child is provided with the following support:
+Throughout our 3 areas of support in Mafikeng, Grabouw and Somerset West, each SOS Africa child is provided with the following support:

 - We provide children from the ages of 6 to 18 with a high standard of education and care.
 The schools we use have an excellent reputation throughout their local communities.